 I know this is a controversial topic.
 And I’m actually pretty happy if you read this far.

 But as hard as it might be.
 Would you at least consider praying about it?
 Ask God to show you what he thinks of Sunday School.
 In particular of your Sunday School.
-And ask him whether that is something he is doing in your community.
+And ask him whether that is actually something he is doing in your community.
 Ask him to show you what else he is doing there.

-Let’s just ask Jesus.
+Let’s just ask Yeshua.
 After all, it’s his church not ours.
 We are his body.
 It’s not up to us to make assumptions ... we should be doing as the head directs.
 And only as the head directs.

 What if he is trying to get us to go in a new direction?

 What if Sunday School has had it’s day?